 - Select Committee into Alternative Approaches to Reducing Illicit Drug Use (2019)

-Whereas earlier inquiries tended to be focussed on identifying the health, social, law and order related consequences attributable to alcohol as well as other drugs, inquiries since 1995 were more likely to be preoccupied with illicit drug-related issues outcome and an expansion in the powers of law enforcement agencies.
+Whereas earlier inquiries tended to be focussed on identifying the health, social, law and order related consequences attributable to alcohol as well as other drugs, inquiries since 1995 were more likely to be concerned with illicit drug-related issues and proposals to expand the powers of State drug law enforcement agencies.

-These inquiries also set out agendas for the delivery and scope of treatment services and increased expenditure on programs to prevent and/or reduce drug use, in some instances proposing the expansion in abstinence-focussed approaches.
+Some of these inquiries also set out agendas for the delivery and scope of treatment services and resulted in increased expenditure on programs to prevent and/or reduce drug use, in some instances proposing the expansion of abstinence-focussed approaches.

 Investigation Into Drugs and Alcohol (1971 – 1972)